davidski/evaluator/cran-comments.md

 ## Downstream dependencies

-There are no downstream dependencies on this package.
+There are no downstream CRAN dependencies on this package.